DFKI-NLP/vLLM-Starter/README.md

 ```

 ##### 3.2: Download additionally needed files
-You can find the additional files here: /ds/models/hf-cache-slt/deepseek/deepseek-config
+No need to download.
+All these files can be found here: `/ds/models/hf-cache-slt/deepseek/deepseek-config`

 From: https://huggingface.co/deepseek-ai/DeepSeek-R1/tree/main
 - generation_config.json